 First is the way in which scientific evidence is communicated that has an impact on how people perceive climate change.
 The sustainability world is forever entangled in examining complex scientific data, producing facts and analysis that are hard to comprehend & graphs that no-one really gets.
-As an example, consider the below image published by the intergovernmental panel on climate change (IPCC) in its recent report on global warming-
+Consider the below image published by the intergovernmental panel on climate change (IPCC) in its recent report on global warming-

 The chart illustrates a predictive model projecting how global temperature will increase going forward by taking the factors – cumulative emissions of CO2 & future non-CO2 radiative into consideration.
 However, the complicated nature & intricate details in the graph make it hard for a layman to decipher and such data will easily be overlooked by people with little technical knowledge.
 This illustrates the point that more information does not necessarily mean better understanding or agreement, something that the scientific world has consistently failed to recognise.
 And though scientific consensus has become stronger over time, public opinion has shown very little movement.

 Second, is the way in which individuals perceive climate change and its seriousness.
 Human psychology dictates that people tend to filter information in a way that affirms one’s already-held beliefs.
 Melting icebergs and extreme weather conditions are a by-product of climate change, but because people view issues through their unique lens, the diversity of opinions on these issues are unparalleled.
 So, people who believe that climate change leads to warmer temperatures would pay greater heed to supportive data such as heat waves across Europe as an example.
 Whereas sceptics would be more inclined to believe any transient news that confirms close to normal sea levels and disregard any such news that would support the contrary.